thi-truong/thi-truong.github.io/_pages/about.md

 <img src="/images/thi-microscope-lab-01.png" alt="Thi in rock processing laboratory and posing next to Meiji binocular microscope.
 She is set up for comfortable rock picking, with sample vials, weighing paper, and a box of Kimtech wipes within reach.">

 My name is Thi Truong ("tee-troong", [hear name pronunciation](https://namedrop.io/thitruong)).
-I am currently a PhD Candidate in Geology at Oregon State University.
-I am originally from San Diego, California.
+I am currently a postdoctoral scholar at UC Irvine.
+I am originally from San Diego, California, and recently completed my PhD in Geology at Oregon State University.

 ## Research